History of Sex in Cinema:

 The buxom, platinum blonde sex goddess/siren Jayne Mansfield from the late 50s (a former Playboy Playmate in February 1955, similar to rival Marilyn Monroe), with a breathy and squeaky voice, appeared in such hits as The Girl Can't Help It (1956) and Will Success Spoil Rock Hunter?
 (1957).

-Then, Mansfield became the first mainstream actress to appear nude (not fully) in an American feature sound film, baring her breasts and buttocks.
+Then, Mansfield (measuring 40D-21-32) became the first mainstream actress to appear nude (not fully) in an American feature sound film, baring her breasts and buttocks.
 The film's poster shouted out Jayne's words:

 The original version was banned in many cities (including Cleveland) and substituted with an edited version.
 In order to have the film available, it was distributed independent of the major studios.

-The provocative film was heavily publicized (pre-release) in Playboy's June 1963 issue, with more revealing pictures to prove it, that led to the magazine's Chicago publisher Hugh Hefner being charged with obscenity (and later acquitted) -- the only time in his life.
+The provocative sexploitative film which emulated Howard Hawks' Gentlemen Prefer Blondes was heavily publicized (pre-release) in Playboy's June 1963 issue in a pictorial titled The Nudest Jayne Mansfield, with more revealing pictures to prove it, that led to the magazine's Chicago publisher Hugh Hefner being charged with obscenity (and later acquitted) -- the only time in his life.

-She sang "I'm In Love" in a foamy bathtub, then toweled off (and dropped her towel), toplessly greeted bespectacled husband Jeff at the door ("Do you want something?"), and writhed around on a bed.
-Many of the 'nude' scenes were repeated in the film, as flashbacks.
+In the film's first few minutes, Mansfield wriggled in a foamy bathtub on board the ship and sang "I'm In Love," then toweled off (and dropped her towel) at the bathroom door to toplessly greet astonished husband Jeff with: "Do you want something, honey?...See ya later."
+She also suggestively writhed on a bed.
+Many of the 'nude' clips were repeated in the film, as short dreamy flashbacks.

 Its success led one of the film's actors, Tommy Noonan, to follow up a year later with 3 Nuts in Search of a Bolt (1964), featuring an unclothed Mamie Van Doren.